COVID-19 Response: VRS is committed to serving you and continuing business operations during this challenging time. Latest Updates

 A member can cover a spouse for up to half the maximum amount of the member’s coverage, not to exceed $400,000.
 Coverage for the member’s spouse ends when the member’s coverage ends or if they divorce.
 If both the member and spouse are eligible to participate in the Optional Group Life Insurance Program, neither can buy additional coverage for the other.

 Members can cover each dependent child who is at least 15 days old for $10,000, $20,000 or $30,000, depending on the coverage option the member selects for himself or herself.
 Coverage for dependent children ends when the member’s coverage ends or the child marries, becomes self-supporting, reaches age 21 or reaches age 25 as a dependent attending college full time.
 Coverage continues for dependent unmarried children who are disabled.

-Proof of good health (evidence of insurability) is not required if members enroll in the Optional Group Life Insurance Program within 31 days of their employment date.
-If members participate in the optional plan, they may add dependents within 31 days of a qualifying event, such as marriage or the birth or adoption of a child, without proof of good health.
+Evidence of insurability (proof of good health) is not required if members enroll in the Optional Group Life Insurance Program within 31 days of their employment date.
+If members participate in the optional plan, they may add dependents within 31 days of a qualifying event, such as marriage or the birth or adoption of a child, without evidence of insurability.

-Proof of good health (evidence of insurability) is required if:
+Evidence of insurability (proof of good health) is required if: